 When deciding what to feed your child, include “fun food” items like cookies and chips 2-3 times per week as a part of balanced meals.
 For example, have cookies and milk for snack time on Monday and potato chips with a sandwich a few days later with lunch.
 This teaches your child how to eat such foods in moderation without becoming preoccupied with them.

-5. Have regular family dinners: Children who participate in regular family dinners eat more nutritious diets, do better in school, have fewer behavioral problems and are less likely to be overweight and have disordered eating patterns.
+5. Have regular family dinners: Children who participate in regular family dinners eat more nutritious diets, do better in school, have fewer behavioral problems and are less likely to be overweight, and have disordered eating patterns.
 So take the time to plan balanced dinner meals with all family members present most days of the week.
-See our Quick Dinners posts for some simple recipe ideas.

 Fisher JO.
 Restricting access to palatable foods affects children’s behavioral response, food selection and intake.
 Am J Clin Nutr.
 1999;69(6): 1264-72.